swatbotics/ursim/README.md

 `python3.7` as appropriate.

-Now go into a command prompt and navigate to a directory where you would like to put this software, then check it out:
+Now go into a command prompt and navigate to a directory where you would like to put this software, then clone it:

     git clone https://github.com/swatbotics/ursim.git